.50 Beowulf: Proprietary status

 The .50 Beowulf is a proprietary caliber developed as a specialized cartridge.
-Alexander Arms and Delta Firearms oversees all aspects of the production of the system and related accessories.
+Alexander Arms and Delta Firearms oversee all aspects of the production of the system and related accessories.
 Their reluctance to divulge information has been a source of irritation to some writers.
-Because Alexander Arms holds a trademark on the name .50 Beowulf, a number of other companies produce weapons and ammunition reverse-engineered to the same dimensions under the name 12.7x42mm.
+Because Alexander Arms holds a trademark on the name .50 Beowulf, a number of other companies produce weapons and ammunition reverse-engineered to the same dimensions under the name 12.7×42mm.

 Sporting uses

 Although much has been written about its tactical uses, the .50 Beowulf is gaining recognition as a sporting cartridge.
 It is becoming more widely recognized as being usable for a wide variety of North American game, including deer, moose, and black bear.

 Similar cartridges

 The cartridge has its lineage in the .50 Action Express, starting with the L.A.R.
 Grizzly and in modern times, the Magnum Research Desert Eagle pistol, with significant modification to improve functionality and safety in the AR-15 rifle.